 - Click this button to reset your node’s basic settings to the default values.
 This action does not affect your existing node name.

 - Click this button to force your node to reboot.

 You have already configured many of the basic settings, but there are several additional features that will be explained below.

 Mesh RF Column¶

 The Active Settings can be adjusted and applied without saving changes or rebooting your node.
 However, they will return to their original values after a reboot unless you click Save Changes.
 A node may decrease its output power as it increases its data rate in order to maintain a linear spectrum.
-The Distance setting increases the packet retry timer to allow stations that are farther away more time to respond.

 The default mode is

 5 Host Direct.
 In this mode every host on the LAN has direct access to and from the mesh.
 This mode was created to reduce the amount of manual configuration needed to provide services to the mesh, since many services do not work well if they are hosted behind a NAT router.
 With Direct mode the LAN shares the same address space as the mesh at large.
 Port forwarding is not needed because NAT is not used, and there is no firewall between the LAN and the mesh.